Cloud Elements: Virtual Data Resource

-Virtual Data Resources (VDR) provide a canonicalized view of data objects while eliminating the need for point-to-point mapping of data to each and every new application.
-Putting data models at the centre of the application ecosystem enables the management of the company's data.
-The enriched API models are maintained by Cloud Elements to make it easier to map from defined resources, to the required endpoints.
+Virtual Data Resources (VDR) provide a canonicalized view of data objects while eliminating the need for point-to-point mapping of data to new applications.
+Putting data models at the center of the application ecosystem enables the management of the company's data.
+The API models are maintained by Cloud Elements to map from defined resources, to the required endpoints.

 Traditional integration platforms are point-to-point, meaning each new application needs to be connected directly to every other application in the ecosystem.
 Point-to-point integration is not the best solution for external integration embedded in a platform and makes it difficult to scale.
 To effectively use CE's VDR, they created a UI that easily maps a domain model to the cloud services in use or they allow you to directly write to the integrations.
 They also offer VDR templates, which are pre-written templates of the more common resources used by their customers, by pre-mapping them to multiple endpoints.